 York is a highlight for any visit to Britain — by far the best stop between London and Edinburgh.
-It has a huge church...and, locals love to add, “A giant bell.”
+It has a huge church...and, as locals love to add, "A giant bell."

 On my last visit a deacon led me up stairs halfway up the bell tower and we came to a room — vacant except for a fat lifeless rope hanging from the ceiling.